“Why It Matters”

 Lovette never ceases to amaze, and to display her prodigious talent without the least bit of pretension.
 It’s that way with her dancing; and it’s also that way with her choreography.
 Just another successful day at her now moveable office (a New York City Ballet Principal Dancer, Lovette recently announced that she’ll be leaving NYCB after the Fall 2021 Season to focus on her choreography).
 That it also appeared to be fun (and exciting) for all the other dancers and the full-house audience of approximately 250 in the hastily assembled Spring Studios space (in Tribeca) was icing on the cake.
 All involved deserve to be congratulated.

-Conceived as a combination gala, benefit, and clarion call heralding the return – and significance – of live ballet performances, and reportedly organized, choreographed, and rehearsed all within three weeks of the performance date, “Why It Matters” featured choreography by Lovette (including two world premieres and at least two New York area premieres) and dancers from New York City Ballet, American Ballet Theatre, and one from San Francisco Ballet.
+Conceived as a combination gala, benefit, and clarion call heralding the return – and significance – of live ballet performances, produced by Festival Ballet Ensemble and reportedly organized, choreographed, and rehearsed all within three weeks of the performance date, “Why It Matters” featured choreography by Lovette (including two world premieres and at least two New York area premieres) and dancers from New York City Ballet, American Ballet Theatre, and one from San Francisco Ballet.
 Everything worked, and worked miraculously.
 And it proved to be important as well as fun not just because of her choreography, but because of the sense of inspiration and accomplishment that the evening presented.

 After all that build-up, one might think that I’d now opine that Lovette here presented dance masterpieces or examples of cutting-edge choreographic technique.
 That isn’t an appropriate description of the pieces that Lovette presented here, although her dances are unusually (and extraordinarily) good and her choreographic ability is manifest.
 This was 21st Century ballet – contemporary ballet – that was a challenge to the dancers and that provided entertainment and visual stimulation for the audience without a pervasive agenda (beyond conveying the joy of ballet itself and Lovette’s choreographic accomplishments) or resorting to idiosyncratic movement quality for the sake of being different.
 It all made emotional and choreographic sense, and it was magnificent to watch.